MFG38/vandomizer/docs/readme.txt

 2. REQUIREMENTS
 ===============

 Vandomizer requires GZDoom 4.3.0 at a minimum to run.
-It is currently only compatible with Doom 2.
-Compatibility for Ultimate Doom is planned down the line, however.
+It is currently compatible with (Ultimate) Doom and Doom 2.
 I may also implement Heretic and Hexen compatibility in the future.

 3. RUNNING THE MOD